peteroupc/peteroupc.github.io/randomtest.md

 **Splittable PRNGs.** A _splittable PRNG_ consists of two operations: a `split` operation to create multiple new internal states from one, and a `generate` operation to produce a pseudorandom number from a state (Schaathun 2015; Claessen et al., 2013\)[^8].
 The Schaathun paper surveys several known constructions of splittable PRNGs.
 Some of the constructions can be used by any PRNG, but do not necessarily lead to high-quality splittable PRNGs.

-The Schaathun paper suggests the following four random number sequences for testing purposes:
+The Schaathun paper suggests the following four pseudorandom number sequences for testing purposes:

 - Sequence suggested in section 5.5:
     1. Set `seed` and `g` to `split(seed)[0]` and `split(seed)[1]`, respectively.